hotosm/fmtm/docs/FAQ.md

 **Q:** What technologies are used in FMTM?

-**A:** FMTM is built using several technologies, including Django, Postgres, Redis, Celery, and Vue.js.
-The codebase is written in Python, HTML, CSS, and JavaScript.
+**A:** FMTM is built using several technologies, including FastAPI, Postgres, React, and web components.
+The codebase is written in Python, HTML, CSS, and TypeScript.

 ---

 **Q:** How do I set up FMTM locally?

-**A:** To set up FMTM locally, you need to have Python, Postgres, Redis, and Node.js installed on your system.
-You can follow the instructions in the README file of the FMTM repository to set up the project.
+**A:** To set up FMTM locally, the simplest approach is likely using Docker.
+If you are an advanced user, it is possible to run each service individually too.
+Please follow the instructions in the setup guide on this site.

 ---